ironicbadger/opentx/auto-timer-reset.md

-# Taranis Automatic Timer Reset
+# Automatic Timer Reset

-After watching a video from StingerSwarm on how to reset flight timers automatically, his method didn't quite work for me as it relied on RSSI - which doesn't reset on the XSR as it doesn't reset on the X4R-SB.
+After watching a video from StingerSwarm on how to reset flight timers automatically, his method didn't quite work for me as it relied on RSSI - which doesn't reset on the XSR as it does on the X4R-SB for some reason?
 Using VFAS < 16.7v (a fully charged 4S Lipo) as the conditional works just as well.

 ## Logical Switches